-Property investment for retirement – how else will you fund your lifestyle after work?
+Property investment for retirement income – how else will you fund your lifestyle after work?

 As retirement approaches, you may be considering property investment as a source of income.
 You’re about to lose your monthly salary cheque.
 You’ve still got bills to pay, grandchildren to buy Christmas and birthday presents for, and then there’s you “bucket list” – things you want to do before it's too late.
 Right now, standing on the Great Wall of China seems a long way away.

-The traditional method of creating income in retirement is to buy an annuity.
+The traditional method of creating retirement income is to buy an annuity.
 However, there are a couple of problems with annuities:

 - Once your money has been invested, it’s gone.
 You may be able to buy an annuity that pays your spouse an income after you die, but you won’t be able to leave your life’s savings to your children and grandchildren.

 - For a higher income today, annuities often have income payments fixed for life.
 If you live another 20 years, you’ll still be receiving the same monthly income then as you do now.

 - If you want your income to rise every year, you’ll need to take a lower income today.